 This post may contain affiliate links.
 Please read my disclosure policy.

-A recipe that you know “by heart” usually means you don’t have to look it up to get the ingredients right, but it’s more than just memorization.
-It’s a family favorite, probably something that you have made hundreds of times, because everyone loves it, because it means home and comfort, because eating it makes the people you love feel good.
-“By heart” recipes are real, and we have them memorized because, just like making good things for the people we love, they are something that says a lot about who we are.
+A recipe you know “by heart” usually means you don’t have to look it up to get the ingredients right, but it’s more than memorization.
+It’s a family favorite, probably something you have made hundreds of times, because everyone loves it.
+It means home and comfort because eating it makes the people you love feel good.
+“By heart” recipes are real, and we have them memorized because, just like making good things for the people we love, they say a lot about who we are.

-Scones – or any type of biscuit [and scones are just a sweet sort of biscuit when you come right down to it] are like that for me.
+Any type of biscuit [and scones are just a sweet sort of biscuit when you come right down to it] is really easy to make.
 Just getting the ingredients together makes me feel good.
 Patting out the soft, pliable dough has a nearly sensual feel to it.
-Cutting out the scones, and lining them up on a baking sheet is satisfying.
+Cutting out the scones, and lining them up on a baking sheet is easy.
 After they are baked, I love dipping the tops in a sweet glaze and watching it drip down over the sides.
+Easy and satisfying.

 After a few minutes in the oven, the delicious aroma begins to fill the kitchen, and by the time they are finished baking, with the flaky layers showing and the lightly browned tops – it is all you can do to wait those few moments until they’re to be cool enough to handle.
 Then comes the decision of whether to wait a little bit and glaze them, or just serve with butter and jam, still hot and fresh from the oven – usually I opt for some of each, as I did with this batch.